Don-Laliberte/MisaneBot/README.md

-# DonsMagicalGuitarBot
+# Misane Bot
-A DIY Discord music bot written in Python
+A DIY Discord bot written in Python that is planned to feature -Music
+-ChatGPT integration of some sort
+-Whatever else piques my interest